 I met up with one of my closest friends since high school.
-We agreed to meet up in Tomas Morato area.
+We agreed to meet up in the Tomas Morato area.
 Since I wasn't familiar with the area, I was excited to do a food trip in the area.
 After walking for quite a long time, this particular restaurant caught my attention: 1970 Grill, which I initially thought was an ordinary cafe.
 But it was a Korean yakiniku restaurant. :)

 |inside 1970 Grill|

 The ambiance of 1970 Grill is quite simple, everything seems to be in wood (including the displays).
 The chalkboard located at the farthest end of the resto made it look like a classroom.
 K-pop music plays in the background.
-Most of the customers in the resto are Korean, which is a good sign that we were at the right place.
+Most of the customers in the resto are Korean, which is a good sign that we were in the right place.

 |1970 Grill Menu|

 We were given complimentary appetizers: coleslaw, pickled onions, kimchi and steamed scrambled eggs.
 The kimchi's spicy as I expected, so I ate coleslaw and the eggs instead.
 We were also given Korean miso soup (but I wasn't able to take a picture of it), which is salty and spicy at the same time.